This site contains affiliate links. We may earn a commission if you purchase from one of these links. Learn more Here.

 Growing butternut squash, like yellow squash and zucchini, is by far one of the easiest crops to grow in my garden.
-I often grow a lot of summer squash great for fresh eating and freeze the rest for fall and winter.
+I often grow a lot of squash great for fresh eating and freeze the rest for fall and winter.
 Some winter squash varieties are great for storing in your cold storage as well.

 Butternut squash will keep for a month or more when stored in a dark cool place.

 If the squash is peeled, it should be covered and stored in the fridge for up to five days.
 The best way to preserve your squash for longer storage is by pickling it or freezing.
 In this post you’ll learn the three common ways to freeze butternut squash to preserve your fresh summer harvest.

 Butternut squash is a great option for fresh eating or preserving for the fall and winter months by freezing.
 From roasting the squash and adding to a salad, as a side dish to a roast meal or better yet my favorite butternut squash soup with a dollop of sour cream the options for making meals with butternut squash are endless.

 HOW TO FREEZE BUTTERNUT SQUASH THREE DIFFERENT WAYS

 There are three popular ways to freeze butternut squash for eating within 6 months to a year.
 The quickest and easiest method is flash freezing, the second is by blanching and finally making butternut squash puree.

 All three methods actually work for most winter squashes including freezing spaghetti squash and acorn squash.